khaosdoctor/software-testing-exercises/README.md

 1. **Test suites**: Exercises here will show how to use test grouping to make tests easier to read, for now, you'll use only Node.js native test runner; the tests can be executed with `node --test <file-name>`
 2. **Test runners**: Here you'll need to run `npm install jest` inside de folder to install the Jest test runner.
 All subsequent testing can be done with the `npm test` command
 3. **Test doubles**: From now on, we'll be using Jest as the test runner.
 This directory has some more advanced testing cases to teach the use of test doubles
-4. **TDD**: This directory doesn't contain any code, only descriptions of functions and features you should create using the TDD approach.
+4. **TDD**: This directory contains a simple code, but the idea is to get the descriptions of functions and features you should create using the TDD approach in the challenge docs.

-Besides that, each individual directory also has its own README file explaining more about its contents.

 The solved exercises can be seen in the `resolved` branch.